awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 1. Add the option to the option group\.

 1. Associate the option group with the DB instance\.

+If you encounter errors, you can check [My Oracle Support](https://support.oracle.com/) documents for information about resolving specific problems\.

 After you add the Management Agent option, you don't need to restart your DB instance\.
 As soon as the option group is active, the OEM Agent is active\.